 Some modules, such as the ball perception (cf. Sect.
-4.3), might require the current ball position estimate before the BallModel has been updated in current execution frame.
-Hence, the BallPredictor provides a BallPrediction by using the previous frame's ball estimate and applying odometry and motion updates.
+4.2), might require the current ball position estimate before the BallModel has been updated in current execution frame.
+Hence, the WorldModelPredictor provides a WorldModelPrediction by using the previous frame's robot pose and ball state estimate and applying odometry and motion updates.